-Five states (California, Connecticut, New Jersey, New York, Rhode Island, Virginia, and Washington) and the District of Columbia have enacted laws to address the problem of undetectable and untraceable guns.
-In addition, New York has enacted a law to address undetectable firearms.
+Eight states (California, Connecticut, Hawaii, New Jersey, New York, Rhode Island, Virginia, and Washington) and the District of Columbia have enacted laws to at least partially address the problem of undetectable or untraceable guns.
 Further restrictions have also been implemented at the local level.13

 California’s ghost gun law, which was enacted in 2016 and first became effective in July 2018, imposes several requirements on anyone who manufactures or assembles a firearm: